ayshaax/reproducible_research/README.md

 ### 3. Fork the GitHub repo with the code

+First, we will need to find the repository with the code for our analysis.

+- Type "**josegabrielnb/logistic_growth**" in the search bar at the top.

+- Click on the link to see the repository, it should contain three R scripts for the data analysis.

+- Create a fork (your own copy) of the repository by clicking on the top button "**Fork**".

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/original_repo.png" width="700" height="220">
 </p>

+- Check the information displayed in the fork window and click on **Create fork**.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/create_fork.png" width="500" height="400">
 </p>

+- Your new copy of the "**logistic_growth**" repository should have been created successfully.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/forked_repo.png" width="800" height="500">